c17r/TagTrain/README.md

 ## TODO
 - [ ] Finish tests
-- [ ] validate Member is a valid reddit user
 - [ ] a way for others to add/remove from another person's Group (security issue?
 DDOS issue?)
 - [ ] multiple commands to the bot in a single message